![]() deutsches Glossar |

 TRACK WARRANT

-A written form for authorization of train movements in TWC territory.
+A written form for authorisation of train movements in TWC territory.

 TRACK WARRANT CONTROL (TWC)

-A radio-based occupation control system for non-signaled lines in which
+A radio-based occupation control system for non-signalled lines in which

 trains may occupy main tracks only on the basis of the possession of a